BelialJXK/Room-escape/README.md

 # Room-escape
-It is a my onw small 3D computer game game .I hope you like it.
+It is a my own small 3D computer game game .I hope you like it.

 This is ulr of the game download: